5 Ways to Keep your Baby Cool during Hot Summer Nights

 Choose the right fabrics

-When its hot, your child needs to be wearing clothing and blankets that are lightweight and breathable.
+When its hot, your child needs to have lightweight and breathable clothing, sleep sacks, and sheets.
 So put away the fleece (we recommend you ditch this fabric entirely - since polyester is such a yucky, skin irritating, non-breathable, oil-based fabric) and opt for a nice bamboo or organic cotton muslin material instead.
 The cool thing about bamboo is that it is also moisture wicking and anti-microbial, so it won't get all gross and filled with sweat should your baby get too hot, and thus doesn't have to be washed as often.

 Dress for the Temp